samturton2/Jenkins_DEV_ENV-Sparta_node_app/README.md

 ```bash
 rake spec:app
 ```
-- This shoud return at most 4 failures, as long as these failures are the `--version` tests.
-This is due to the testing programe testing for out of date versions.
+- This should return 14 passing tests, if the app is set up correctly.

 ##### db virtual environment
 ```bash